 A CA must ensure a separation of duties for critical CA functions to prevent one person from maliciously using the CA system without detection.
+Each user's system access is to be limited to those actions for which they are required to perform in fulfilling their responsibilities.

-A CA should provide for a minimum of two distinct PKI personnel roles, distinguishing between day-to-day operation of the CA system and the management and audit of those operations.
-One suggested division of responsibilities between the two roles is:
+A CA should provide for a minimum of three distinct PKI personnel roles, distinguishing between day-to-day operation of the CA system, the management and audit of those operations and the management of substantial changes to requirements on the system including its policies, procedures or personnel.
+The division of responsibilities between the three roles should be as follows: